rprustagi/Docker-based-exercises-Network-Security/README.md

 ---

-## Suggested Documentation Format for Each Lab
+##  Documentation  for Each Lab

-For every Compose file, consider adding a short section using the following template:
+For every Compose file,  a short section on its usage (TBD)

 ```markdown
 ## Lab: <compose-file-name>